suncoast-devs/handbook/lessons/react-hooks-use-effect/lecture.md

 # Notice the _effect_ function runs the first time too!

 - This is because `useEffect` will always run _at least_ once!
-- The first time, it serves the purpose of our `componentDidMount` lifecycle
+- The first time, it acts like a function that runs when a component mounts.
-- Future calls are for `componentDidUpdate` or `componentWillReceiveProps` since the "watch" array could also contain props!
+- Future calls detect when state or props change.
+NOTE, the "watch" array could also contain props!

 ---